PolyhedronStudio/Q2RTXPerimental/readme.md

 [![Build Status](https://github.com/PolyhedronStudio/Q2RTXPerimental/actions/workflows/build.yml/badge.svg)](https://github.com/PolyhedronStudio/Q2RTXPerimental/actions/workflows/build.yml)

-**Quake II RTXPerimental** is my 'playing field' and an attempt to improve the engine in various parts, 'modernizing' it is probably the best term to put it at.
-The target public for this would be anyone who is interested at doing a project using Q2RTX, but would like it to pack some more punch when it comes to having more 'modern' features.
+**Quake II RTXPerimental** is my 'playing field', taking Q2RTX, while trying to modernize the code where possible.
+While doing so it becomes gradually necessary to move away from 'baseq2' and its data, on to providing our own basic game template instead.

-Features currently done:
+## **Quake II RTXPerimental** Features currently done:
-  - **CPP-ify the codebase, meaning that it now compiles using a CPP compiler** The only exception being the VKPT code, to make life easy merging in any new Q2RTX VKPT features.
+  - **CPP-ify the codebase, meaning that it now compiles using a CPP compiler** The only exception being the **VKPT** code, to make life easy merging in any new **Q2RTX VKPT** features.
   - Tick Rate adjustment: 40hz (following **Q2RE** on this).
-  - Adjusted stair **Step Smoothing** to BASE_FRAMETIME(25ms for 40hz) instead of its old hard values: 100ms at 10hz.
+  - Adjusted stair **Step Smoothing** to *BASE_FRAMETIME*(25ms for 40hz) instead of its old hard values: 100ms at 10hz.
-  - Enabled USE_SMOOTH_DELTA_ANGLES.
+  - Enabled *USE_SMOOTH_DELTA_ANGLES*.
-  - Replaced (most)_framenum based functionality with time again, borrowing gtime_t type from **Q2E**.
+  - Replaced (most)_framenum based functionality with time again, borrowing *gtime_t* type from **Q2E**.
-	- AI now has the option to run at 40hz when the AI_HIGH_TICK_RATE flag is set.
+	- AI now has the option to run at 40hz when the *AI_HIGH_TICK_RATE* flag is set.
   - BSP maps compiled with texinfos such as: textures/test/01.tga now will load with their proper dimensions, meaning one does not need low-res .wal textures to substitute for that.
-  - Uses protocol #34(still needs a custom protocol number) by default, having already layed out the path to allocating a **Q2RTXPerimental** NetChan to work from later on.
+  - Uses a custom protocol, currently nearly identical to the default. (#34, it still needs a custom protocol number).
+There exists already a path fully layed out to allocating our own **Q2RTXPerimental** NetChan.
-	- BoundingBoxes can now be up to size like Q2RE/Q3.
+	- Changed Solids from *int32_t* to *uint32_t*, so that *SOLID_BBOX* can now have **BoundingBox** sizes up to those of Q2RE/Q3.
+  - Currently a ClientGame DLL that merely initializes and shutsdown.
+It doesn't actually do anything just yet.

-Features certain to be implemented:
+## **Quake II RTXPerimental** Features certain to be implemented:
   - GameRules, this rids us of random cvar checks and gives us a centralized class to inquire for gamemode related aspects.
   - Client Game DLL which allows for:
 	- Custom user input code/commands.